KESTIO

 • Attractive content for your prospects, or LEAD MAGNET

-• And an email sequence designed to turn them into QUALIFIED LEADS
+• And an email sequence designed to turn them into QUALIFIED LEADS.

-How does it generate leads?
+How does it help to "generate leads"?

-3 examples of effective web "sales tunnels
+3 examples of effective web “sales funnels”

-SCENARIO 1 - Self-evaluation questionnaire
+SCENARIO 1 – Self-assessment questionnaire

-• LEAD MAGNET: Self-diagnosis
+• LEAD MAGNET: Self-assessment

-A potential prospect visits the company's website and reads a blog post, for example: "3 inspiring Customer Experience companies".
-A Call-To-Action(CTA) at the bottom of the article invites them to carry out an online self-diagnosis on the subject.
-For example, "Evaluate the quality of your company's Customer Experience".
+A potential prospect visits the company's website and reads a blog article, for example: '3 Inspiring Companies in Customer Experience.'
+A Call-To-Action (CTA) at the bottom of the article invites them to complete an online self-assessment on the topic.
+For example: 'Evaluate the quality of the Customer Experience delivered by your company.'

-• LANDING PAGE : Questionnaire page
+• LANDING PAGE: Questionnaire page

 • EMAIL SEQUENCE: Summary of results

-• LEAD QUALIFICATION: Appointment scheduling
+• LEAD QUALIFICATION: Appointment Scheduling

 SCENARIO 2 – Thematic Ebook

-Discover the KESTIO webinars, where we discuss
+Discover KESTIO webinars, where we discuss

-all topics related to sales performance with our experts:
+All topics related to sales performance with our experts:

 Fabien Comtet, CEO

-Dominique Seguin, General Manager
+Dominique Seguin, CEO

 Nicolas Boissard, Marketing Director

-• LEAD MAGNET : EBook
+• LEAD MAGNET: EBook

-• LANDING PAGE : Download page
+• LANDING PAGE: Download page

-• EMAIL SEQUENCE: Self-diagnosis
+• EMAIL SEQUENCE: Self-assessment

 The participant chooses between 2 options: